Gwakcy0/gwakcy0.github.io/_pages/about.md

 ---

 I am a M.S. student in Computer Vision Lab at POSTECH.
 My research interests are in the field of computer vision and deep learning.
-I am interested in the perception of the world and the interaction between humans and machines.
+I am interested in the way how humans and machines perceive the world and interact with each other.